 Interviewing your candidates

 Twenty percent of hiring managers said they have asked a question in a job interview only to find out later that it was illegal to ask, according to a 2015 CareerBuilder study.
-That’s just one area where businesses go wrong.
+That’s just one area where businesses go wrong in their best hiring practices.
 How can you do better?

 1. Be consistent